 All of the state police agencies in Germany, with the exception of Thuringia, have a Wasserschutzpolizei (WSP or WaPo) division (waterway police) that patrols rivers, coastlines, harbors and large lakes within the state.
 In some cases, such as in Hamburg, the Hamburg WSP is also responsible for patroling sections of the Elbe river that pass through other states, including Lower Saxony and Schleswig-Holstein.
 In coastal regions along the Baltic and the North Sea, sometimes the Bundespolizei (see below) acts like the US Coast Guard, patroling the coastal waters around Bremerhaven, for instance (since 2012).

 In an effort to conform to EU standards, the German police have gradually been converting from their traditional forest green to dark blue for uniforms and police vehicles (blue and silver).
 Most state police agencies had converted to blue uniforms and vehicles by the end of 2008.
-Two states, Bavaria and Saarland, have so far not joined in this conversion and continue to use the traditional green color for the police.
+Two holdout states, Bavaria and Saarland, did not even start this conversion until 2015/2016.
+Bavaria will not completely phase out the green color for the police before 2018.

 In German, the word Polizei is singular, as in “Die Polizei kommt.” (“The police are coming.”)
 In English we say “the police are…” but in German “the police is…”

 At the federal level, there are two main agencies: (1) The Bundeskriminalamt (BKA) and (2) the Bundespolizei (BPOL, Federal Police).
 The BKA is modeled after the American FBI and has its headquarters in Wiesbaden.
 The BKA handles counterfeiting, bank robbery, kidnapping, and other serious federal crimes.
 At the state level, there is also the Landeskriminalamt (LKA), which deals with criminal activities within each state.